victormwaki/phase-1-final-project-product-list-with-add-to-cart/README.md

 - Ensure you have the data.json file containing the product data.
 - Open the index.html file in a browser.
 - Browse through the available desserts, add items to the cart, and proceed to confirm your order.

+Additionals to Add in the Future
+- functionality of the sign up button,sign in button.
+- also the functionality of the home, about and the contact list